labyrinthinesecurity/silhouette/README.md

 ## step 1: collect

-Run collect.py to populate build_goldensource, build_groundsource, unused and oprhans tables.
+Run collect.py to populate build_goldensource, build_groundsource, unused and orphans tables.

 Warning: due to Azure throttling, this step takes a long time.
 Typically 4 to 20 hours in a typical production environment whith thousands of SPNs.